-The long-term targets are shown in table 2.
-These are the average accretions for the five-year period of 2059-2063 from the most recent Robust Review modeled results trend line.
-A graph of the complete Robust Review Results can be found in Chapter 8.
+The long-term targets are shown in Table 2.
+These are the average accretions for the fiveyear period of 2059-2063 from the most recent Robust Review modeled results trend line.
+A graph of the complete 2019 Robust Review results can be found in Chapter 8 of this IMP.
 Using the trend line values as the targets recognizes the variability in the modeled Robust Review results.
-Since the variability is primarily caused by the climate used to simulate the future, it is not expected that the observed conditions will match the modeled conditions; therefore any future analysis used to compare to these targets must also account for this variability and be adjusted accordingly.
-These rates are the current best estimates and are subject to change based upon the most current Robust Review (described in Section 10.7.3.2), which will use the best scientific data and information available.
+Since the variability is primarily caused by the climate used to simulate the future, it is not expected that the observed conditions will match the modeled conditions; therefore any future analysis compared to these targets must also account for this variability and be adjusted accordingly.
+These targets are the current best estimates and are subject to change based upon the next Robust Review (described in Section 10.7.3.2), which will use the best scientific data and information available.
 The process for revising the IMP, if the targets change, is outlined in Section 10.9.